leesue630/intro-nail-art/index.md

 We will take attendance through in-person attendance.

 Religious observance, illness, job interviews, etc. are valid excuses for an excused absence.

+### Waitlisted Students

+If you are on the waitlist, unfortunately you may not attend class in person.

+Due to COVID-19 room capacity restrictions, we have been told to stick to allowing in-person attendance only to students who are registered for the course.
+Only once you get off the waitlist and become fully registered may you attend class in person.

+Feel free however to follow along with the material at home by checking out our weekly Google Slides presentations, which we will link in the above schedule after each class.